New to CalBEM’s Working Groups? Explore some quick context or join a group.

 CalBEM Group 3 focuses on increasing the usability, accuracy, and capabilities of California building energy modeling documentation, software, and technologies.
 Topic areas include energy modeling software for Title 24, Part 6 and for statewide programs.
 Efforts focus on short-term enhancements, encompassing the current or near-term energy code software, or long-term over the upcoming one to two code cycles.

-Co-chairs: Neil Bulger (A2 Efficiency) and Haile Bucaneg (California Energy Commission), with support from Michael Sawford (A2 Efficiency)
+Co-chairs: Neil Bulger (A2 Efficiency), Haile Bucaneg (California Energy Commission), and Michael Sawford (A2 Efficiency)

 Key Sub-topics: